cennznet/api.js/docs/METHODS_EXTRINSICS.md

  * If no account exists and the call value is not less than `existential_deposit`,

  a regular account will be created and any value will be transferred.

+▸ **claimSurcharge**(dest: `AccountId`, aux_sender: `Option<AccountId>`)
+-
+ Allows block producers to claim a small reward for evicting a contract.
+If a block producer

+ fails to do so, a regular users will be allowed to claim the reward.

+ If contract is not evicted as a result of this call, no actions are taken and

+ the sender is not eligible for the reward.

 ▸ **create**(endowment: `Compact<BalanceOf>`, gas_limit: `Compact<Gas>`, code_hash: `CodeHash`, data: `Bytes`)
 -